CityofToronto/bdit_data-sources/volumes/miovision/README.md

 - *Unique constraint* was added to `miovision_api.volumes` table as well as its children tables (`miovision_api.volumes_2020` etc) since the trigger sends the data to the children table to get inserted.
 The unique constraint is based on `intersection_uid`, `datetime_bin`, `classification_uid`, `leg`, and `movement_uid`.

-- **NOTE:** datetime_bin for each day happens from 23:00 the previous day to 22:59 current day.

 ### Reference Tables